 Do not include on line 3 any interest due under section 1291(c)(3).
 Instead, show the amount of interest owed in the bottom margin of page 1, Form 990-C, and write "Section 1291 interest."
-For details, see Form 8621.
+For details, see Form 8621, Return by a Shareholder of a Passive Foreign Investment Company or Qualified Electing Fund.